thma/lambda-ski/README.md

 ```

 So we basically mimic the `Expr` data type used to encode λ-expression but without variables and lambda-abstractions.
-The data type `Combinator` contains constructors for combinators that we intend to implement i the graph-reduction engine.
+The data type `Combinator` contains constructors for combinators that we intend to implement in the graph-reduction engine.

 Next we define a function `allocate` that allows to allocate a 'lambda-abstracted' λ-expression (of type `Expr`) into a reference to a `Graph`: